j4ys0n/eth-validator-stack/README.md

 Dashboards and some of the prometheus config referenced from [CoinCashew's guide](https://www.coincashew.com/coins/overview-eth/guide-or-how-to-setup-a-validator-on-eth2-mainnet/part-i-installation/monitoring-your-validator-with-grafana-and-prometheus).

+It's recommended to start geth first, because teku mounts the jwt secret that's created.

+`docker-compose up -d geth && docker logs -f geth`

+Once that's up and running, start the rest of the stack.

+`docker-compose up -d`

+To see logs for a container, run: `docker logs --tail <last-n-lines> -f <container-name>` like `docker logs --tail 100 -f teku`.

+To see all of the logs for the stack, run `docker-compose logs --tail 10 -f`.

 Use at your own risk.
 No support is provided.
 Feedback/improvements will be considered.